Fi Glover: Personal life

 Glover was born in Slough, Berkshire, but grew up in Hampshire, with her mother Priscilla (Cilla) and sister Isabella (Izi), while her father was in Hong Kong establishing a business.
 Her parents eventually separated.
+Her mother's father was Chassar Moir, an obstetrics professor credited with saving the lives of countless women worldwide.
 She attended St Swithun's School, an independent girls' school in Winchester.
 She studied classical civilisation and philosophy at the University of Kent from 1987 to 1990.

-Glover was briefly married to Mark Sandell, then a producer at BBC Five Live.
+Glover was briefly married to Mark Sandell, then a producer at BBC Radio 5 Live.
 Glover married Rick Jones, a Google executive, in April 2014.
 They have two children.
 The couple separated in 2017.